 Along with enhancing brain function, krill oil also has properties that work toward reducing depression.
-In a study that examined the effects of krill oil supplementation in rats, it was observed that the oil could work as an anti-depressant.
-The active components of krill oil – eicosapentaenoic acid, docosahexaenoic acid and astaxanthin – are found to be responsible for its mood-enhancing function.7
+In a study that examined the effects of krill oil supplementation in rats, it was observed that the oil could work as an antidepressant.
+The active components of krill oil – EPA, DHA, and astaxanthin – are found to be responsible for its mood-enhancing function.7

 7. Boosts Metabolism

 8. May Treat Cancer

 Krill oil could be helpful in the treatment of colorectal cancer, according to latest studies.
-Touted to be a safe alternative or an effective supplement to commercial treatments like chemotherapy or radiation, krill oil could be beneficial to individuals with colorectal (CRC) cancer.
+Touted to be a safe alternative or an effective supplement to commercial treatments like chemotherapy or radiation, krill oil could be beneficial to individuals with colorectal cancer.
 The free fatty acid content in krill oil is believed to have anti-cancer properties at it causes the apoptosis or the programmed death of cancer cells.9

 9. Treats Colon Ulcer

 10. Protects The Skin

-A potent antioxidant, krill oil can protect the skin from damage and keep it healthy.
-By reducing the scavenging effect of free radicals, it reduces oxidative damage to your skin cells.
+Krill oil can protect the skin from damage and keep it healthy.
+By scavenging free radicals, it reduces oxidative damage to your skin cells.
 Its antioxidant nature also helps slow down the aging process, while reducing wrinkles.
 It’s also effective in removing sun tans and moisturizing dry skin.